 While many people will be hitting the deck and enjoying an expensive cocktail poolside, we consider this the perfect opportunity to explore the ship.
 Scope out the secret destinations in the morning.
 Who knows what you might discover?
 Cruise ships may have 1-3 main pools which are sure to be full on “sea days,” but you might find a spa pool or Jacuzzi in a part of the ship that’s less crowded.

-And as far as the coastline is concerned, the Mexican Riviera offers many opportunities to dine with a view of the ocean or be served a cocktail right on the sand.
+While you’re ashore, the Mexican Riviera offers many opportunities to dine with a view of the ocean or lounge on a beach and be served a cocktail right on the sand.

 With so many beautiful and interesting places to explore we suggest taking a cruise first to cover the most ground.
-Once you have paid a visit to the entire coast line it will be easier to plan a destination based vacation for your next trip to the region.
+Once you have paid a visit to the best Mexican cruise ports, it will be easier to plan a destination-based vacation for your next trip to the region.
 Maybe you’ll want to book a few days in Cabo or visit one of the quieter surrounding destinations.